Best API for Prediction Markets in 2026 (Kalshi, Polymarket)

 Polymarket offers WebSocket streams for real-time order book updates and trade events.
 This is necessary for any latency-sensitive strategy.
 The CLOB API is genuinely well-built for Polymarket-specific work.

-Kalshi REST API
+Kalshi API (REST + FIX)

-Kalshi's API covers a CFTC-regulated US exchange with tighter authentication requirements than Polymarket.
+The Kalshi API covers a CFTC-regulated US exchange with tighter authentication requirements than Polymarket.

 Authentication